The who’s who of ancient people

 Egyptians – 3,100 BCE to 30 BCE

 There have been people living in Egypt for many thousands of years but it wasn’t until the reign of King Narmer around the year 3,100 BCE that Egypt was unified and formed what is commonly referred to as the ancient Egyptians.
-Before this the country was divided between a number of independent city nations who all had their own cultures and traditions, but it wasn’t until king Narmer conquered them and declared himself ruler of Egypt that the golden age of the Ancient Egyptians began.
+Before this, the country was divided between several independent city nations who all had their own cultures and traditions, but it wasn’t until King Narmer conquered them and declared himself ruler of Egypt that the golden age of the Ancient Egyptians began.

 Gauls – 500 BCE to 500 AD